 - A4.9 As noted in paragraph A2.2 of this FRS, while the UK company law references are made to Schedule 1 to the 2008 Regulations, entities applying Schedules 2 (banking companies) or 3 (insurance companies) to those Regulations should read them as referring to the equivalent paragraphs in those Schedules.
 In the table below, the corresponding or similar provisions in Irish company law are specifically set out. - A4.10 As this FRS does not apply to the preparation of consolidated financial statements (see paragraph 3 of this FRS), readers should note that, with a number of specific exceptions, there are no references included in the table below to the Group Accounts Regulations, 1992 or other legislative provisions pertaining to group accounts.
-The exceptions relate to paragraphs dealing with the scope of the standard and the definitions of qualifying entities.
+The exceptions relate to paragraphs dealing with the scope of the standard, the definitions of qualifying entities and the requirement under IAS 27 Separate Financial Statements, in the case where a parent, that is an investment entity, is required to measure its

-A4.11 The table below is intended as a reference guide to the corresponding or similar provisions in Irish company law and does not purport to be complete.
+- investment in a subsidiary at fair value through profit or loss, to account for its investment in a subsidiary in the same way in its separate financial statements. - A4.11 The table below is intended as a reference guide to the corresponding or similar provisions in Irish company law and does not purport to be complete.
 Readers should note that not all Irish provisions are equivalent to the corresponding UK provisions and are advised to refer to the Irish legislation for an understanding of relevant requirements.
 Readers should also be aware that various sections and paragraphs referenced below have been amended by subsequent legislation and readers should ensure that they refer to such amended text where applicable.